 By design, watershed plans require active participation of the citizens within the watershed.
 Often, a lack of understanding or watershed management goals can result in a lack of this critical landowner participation.

-The LMPT coordinates a series of information and education components to enhance understanding and to garner feedback on water quality improvement strategies. five
+The LMPT coordinates a series of information and education components to enhance understanding and to garner feedback on water quality improvement strategies.
+It is expected the information and education activities described below will be maintained or expanded upon over the next five years.

 Ag Outreach Coordinator